 Internship TLC (prerequisite - TLC core), one or two periods: includes internship at local school site or on campus with County Special Education program or high school mentor teacher.
-Interns earn 6 units of college elective credit while taking this course (in partnership with LMC and SSU).
+Interns have the opportunity to earn 6 units of college elective credit while taking this course (in partnership with LMC and SSU).
+Students must join TLC prior to 12th grade.